servisys/check_and_remount_home.sh/README.md

 - after succesfull mount, create an empty file named MOUNT_CHECK with the command touch MOUNT_CHECK
 - if all is gon ok, and file MOUNT_CHECK is present go on
-- setup a cronjob every minute wit command
+- setup a cronjob every minute with command

      `crontab -e`